imodpasteur/Brightfield-Drift-Correction-3D/README.md

 ## Usage

 In order to trace the drift in 3D a calibration stack needed (dict.tif).
+Otherwise, only 2D drift will be processed (the first frame is used as a reference).

 Acquire bright field images with the same exposure (movie.tif) in order to trace the drift with nanometer precision.

 You'll need to select a contrast region say 32x32 picels from the dict.tif and save as crop.roi (ImageJ ROI format)

 ### Tracing drift:
-`python -m bfdc trace dict.tif crop.roi movie.tif`
+`python -m bfdc trace crop.roi movie.tif --dict=dict.tif`

 ### Applying drift to ZOLA table:
 `python -m bfdc apply ZOLA_localization_table.csv BFCC_table.csv --smooth 10`